 - Player trends are nice to see in a macro sense before a draft, but getting caught up in a positional run during a draft is a quick way to screw up.
 Let everyone else do their thing.
 Control what you can control.
 In this scenario, it is being disciplined.

-- Focus on opportunity over talent, especially at running back.
+- Once the premium backs disappear, focus on opportunity over talent, especially at running back.
 The offense even may be mediocre, but if the backup running back ascends into the starter’s spot, he usually has more value than almost every part-time, situational back.
-In a flash, someone like Minnesota RB Alexander Mattison or Dallas’ Tony Pollard can become more valuable than a Kenyan Drake or a Kareem Hunt.

 - Some sources tell fantasy players to go for broke with their draft strategy — and it’s the right move … sometimes.
 For new gamers or those trying to feel their way through unfamiliar strategies or league formats, aim for the middle as your floor.
 I mean this as your goal should be to field a competitive team each week, not necessarily shoot for the highest score.
 Why?
 The playoffs.
 In classic head-to-head setups, the goal should be to get into the playoffs, especially for novices.
 Sure, a first-round bye is helpful, but get into the postseason and you have a chance that six other league mates do not.
 Simplistic thinking for a simplistic situation.
 Swinging for the fences in every draft may connect now and again, but the odds are against consistently being competitive.